MattiNieminen/re-fill/README.md

 ```

 After navigation happens, Re-fill dispatches an event using the route key as
 an identifier for it.
-This means that it's recommended to register an event
+It's recommended to register an event handler for each
-handler for each of the routes.
-Otherwise you get a warning in console.
+of the routes, otherwise you get a warning to console about a missing event
-The dispatched event is great for setting up the state for the view that's
+handler.
+This dispatched event is great for setting up the state for the view
-gonna be rendered.
+that's gonna be rendered.
 Here's a simple example:

 ```clj
 (rf/reg-event-fx